 The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.63 applies to Python.

 Python provides locks and semaphores that are intended to protect critical sections of data.
-Python also provides event objects that permit programmed-specific notification between two threads, as well as barriers and condition objects that permit the release of groups of threads upon a single condition becoming true.
-If a thread is killed in between an acquire() and release(), every other thread that waits on that lock will be deadlocked.
+All calls to lock.acquire() with default parameters guarantee that the calling concurrent unit (thread, process or coroutine) will not continue until the lock is available.
+Python also provides event objects that permit programmed-specific notification between two concurrent units, as well as barriers and condition objects that permit the release of groups of concurrent units upon a single condition becoming true.
+However, there are vulnerabilities associated with Python’s synchronization mechanisms:

-These vulnerabilities can be mitigated by using locks around critical sections of code, but the excessive use of locks becomes difficult to manage and will also negatively impact performance.
-Identifying all locations where locks are needed can be complicated and the use of locks does not guarantee security since locks are only effective if all relevant threads check for the locks.
-The data in a locked critical section in one thread can be modified by another thread if it does not first check for (acquire) the lock.
-Every critical section that starts with a lock.acquire() must be matched with a lock.release(), or the program will deadlock.
-To help ensure that thread locks are released, a context manager should be used as follows:

-database_value = 0
+If a concurrent unit is killed in between lock.acquire() and lock.release(), every other concurrent unit unconditionally waiting on that lock will be deadlocked.

+Locations where locks are needed can be missed, unless shared resources are accessed exclusively by dedicated functions that act like a traditional monitor.

+The use of locks does not guarantee consistency of shared resources unless all relevant concurrent units check for the locks.

+Every critical section that starts with a lock.acquire() must be matched with a lock.release(), or the program, or some concurrent units, will deadlock.

+For calls of lock.acquire(..) that are parameterized with a time-limit or with the requirement for immediate locking, the omission of checking the result of lock.acquire(..) will allow the caller to proceed without acquiring a lock.

+XXXXX

+Threading and process models

 # def increase(lock):